Did you receive drugs during childbirth or another extremely painful event? If so, you may have taken Demerol, a drug used to treat pain.

 - Dry mouth

-Furthermore the person addicted to Demerol may be craving the drug when its unavailable, seeking doctors that will give the prescription and even forging precriptions.
+Furthermore, the person addicted to Demerol may be craving the drug when it’s unavailable, seeking doctors to give the prescription and even forging prescriptions.
 They may also be stealing or borrowing money to buy the drug.

 Side Effects of Demerol

-Demerol, a brand name for the drug meperidine, produces a number of short-term side effects for their users, including nausea, sweating, drowsiness, and dizziness.
+Demerol, a brand name for the drug meperidine, produces many short-term side effects for its users, including nausea, sweating, drowsiness, and dizziness.
 Like other opioids, Demerol can cause constipation as part of a condition called opioid-induced constipation, or OIC.
 Long-term use of the drug can produce seizures and increase the overall toxicity of the drug.

 Researchers are still studying other potential effects of Demerol.
 They have conducted studies to determine the effects of Demerol use during and after childbirth.
 One study found that mothers who had opioids such as meperidine in their breast milk had infants with a higher tendency to suffer from apnea (breathing difficulties).
-Researchers have also concluded, though, that breast milk typically contains such low levels of meperidine that ending breastfeeding entirely would do the infants more harm than good.
+However, researchers concluded that breast milk typically contains such low levels of meperidine that ending breastfeeding entirely would do the infants more harm than good.

 Overdose Symptoms of Demerol

 Meperidine/Demerol can produce a host of serious side effects.
 One of the most serious consequences is that the drug can seriously impair your breathing.
-It can slow down your breathing rate or cause you to stop breathing entirely, which could be fatal.
-Other serious effects include extreme drowsiness leading to coma, hypothermia (low body temperature).
+It can slow your breathing rate or cause you to stop breathing entirely, which could be fatal.
+Other serious effects include extreme drowsiness, coma, and hypothermia (low body temperature).

 You can also discover you have an allergy to Demerol/meperidine.
 Symptoms of this allergy can be very dangerous.
-They include swelling of the tongue, lips, or face, itching or hives, or a skin rash.
-If you are experiencing these kind of side effects, it is a good idea to seek immediate medical attention or call before your symptoms progress any further.
+They include swelling of the tongue, lips, or face swelling, itching or hives, or a skin rash.
+If you are experiencing these side effects, it is a good idea to seek immediate medical attention or call before your symptoms progress.

 People in certain groups and experiencing certain conditions should be careful about using meperidine/Demerol.
-Fevers, exercising, and hot weather intensify the effects of the drug.
+Fevers, exercising, and hot weather intensifies the effects of the drug.
 Elderly people and children are also more sensitive to the effects of the drug, so you should monitor their use of the drug.
-Since it can make it difficult to breathe, you should not take it if you have asthma or other breathing problems.
-Do not take the drug with alcohol, and don’t take it if you have taken a MAO inhibitor in the past two weeks.
-A MAO inhibitor is a type of antidepressant that blocks substances in the central nervous system.
+Since it can make breathing difficult, you should not take it if you have asthma or other breathing problems.
+Do not take the drug with alcohol; don’t take it if you have taken an MAO inhibitor in the past two weeks.
+An MAO inhibitor is an antidepressant that blocks substances in the central nervous system.

 Meperidine/Demerol can have a powerful effect on your body when it is in your system.
 It makes sense, then, that removing it from your body can create a profound absence.
-That is why you have to be careful when you withdraw from the drug.
+When your brain experiences this absence, it can put your body into withdrawal symptoms.
 If you have been using meperidine/Demerol for a long time, you should not stop using the drug immediately and go cold turkey.
-Instead, a doctor can lower your dosage gradually so you do not suffer any side effects.
+Instead, a doctor can lower your dosage gradually, so you do not suffer any side effects.

 To alleviate the effects of an overdose, doctors carefully administer drugs known as narcotic antagonists to neutralize the effects of meperidine/Demerol.
 They take this measure when you are having trouble breathing.
 Depending on your symptoms, doctors can also treat your overdose by administering IVs, oxygen, and vasopressors, which are drugs that raise your blood pressure.

 It takes drugs, then, to counter the effects of other drugs.
 Using these drugs correctly requires medical help.
 You can receive medical help in a detox facility.
 Detox facilities use drugs and other types of medical care to detoxify, or detox, your system.
 You will have to enter a detox facility before you can undergo other types of drug rehab.
-You should consider staying at detox facility that is inside of an inpatient rehab center.
+Consider staying at a detox facility inside an inpatient rehab center.
 This can eliminate a little stress for you during a stressful time.